Siipis/Exploration/README.md

 `merge` combines two branches into one branch

+**You can use all same actions using the Git Bash console.
+[See basic guide}(https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html).**

+---

 ### Installation
 You need both Node.js and NW (formerly Node-Webkit) to be present on your computer.